prabhuomkar/smriti/docs/docs/dev-guide/introduction.md

 # Introduction
-This is Pensieve's Developer Guide which will help you understand more about how its built and how you can help to improve it.
+This is Carousel's Developer Guide which will help you understand more about how its built and how you can help to improve it.
 We welcome contributions of all kinds e.g.  features, test cases, documentation, demos, etc.

 ## Timeline
 TODO(omkar): Add timeline of the development